 This means that the neurons can partially decide that certain signals do not need to be processed further down the chain, whereas for others this is actually important.

 It can be achieved by using an activation function.
-This function uses some kind of threshold value to decide whether activation should take place.
+One such function uses some kind of threshold value to decide whether activation should take place.
 For example, “fire if value > threshold, otherwise do not fire”.
 In numbers: “1 if value > threshold, 0 otherwise”.
+Many types of activation function exist.

 This is really different from a regular model, which does not use any kind of activation function, as we saw with the linear classifier.